jhorowitz1996/Final-Project-CS50-Evolutionary-Timeline/README.md

-# Soaring through the Skies of Evolutionary History: Documentation
+# Documentation: Soaring through the Skies of Evolutionary History

 ## Description ##